samuelroland/dme/docs/paradigm-analysis-report.typ

 - There are 2 ways to communicate between threads:
   + *with channels* like Go of various types such as `mpsc` (multiple producer, single consumer) allowing several threads to send something on a channel, but with *only one thread allowing to receive the messages*.
   + *with shared memory* wrapped in `Mutex` or with special atomic types.
 Only types marked with the trait (interface in Rust) `Send` can be moved between from one to another thread.
 The `Sync` trait is used to mark types that can be synchronized with threads.
 Any non thread-safe type doesn't have the `Send` trait.
 These 2 traits are just marker, they don't ask to implement any method (that's similar to the `Cloneable` interface in Java).
+- We cannot just send normal references between threads, because we don't have the static garrantees that the referenced object will live long enough for the reference to be always valid!
+If the owning thread finishes before another that has a reference, we could risk unallocated memory access!
+We need smart pointers for that such as `Arc`.

 In C++ in the PCO course, it was so easy to forget a mutex around a shared state as the compiler cannot warn us.
 Given an object of this `MegaCounter` class,
 ```cpp